M4NS0/homeworks/Web/Johns Hopkins University/Module 3/Readme.md

 >
 > script src="js/script.js"
 >
-> Double Dots and a Slash means that the folder location is in the root path, so they are unmutable folders that contains Bootstrap files.
+> *Double Dots and a Slash means that the folder location is in the root path, so they are unmutable folders that contains Bootstrap files.*
->
-> No Dots and Slash means that the folder sits inside the same Lecture Folder, and they are mutable folders
+> *No Dots and Slash means that the folder sits inside the same Lecture Folder, and they are mutable folders.*
 >
 > <br>